 Formulating a projection of type of housing needed will based on population forecasts.
-One example according to Envision Utah's planning tools, is projections made by the Governor's Office of Planning and Budget that the "household mix of the Greater Wasatch area will change during the next 20 years.
+One example according to Envision Utah's planning tools, will be planning tools, with its planning tools, will be a rise in senior household mix of the Greater Wasatch area will change during the next 20 years.
 There will be a rise in senior households from the current 21 percent to 27 percent in the year 2020.
-Household size will decline from 3.12 people per household in 2000 to 2.78 in 2020.xxxxx Decreasing household sizes mean the number of new households will increase proportionately faster than the population.
+Household size will decline from 3.12 people per household in 2000 to 2.78 in 2020.
+Decreasing household sizes mean the number of new households will increase proportionately faster than the population.
 Household sizes are expected to decrease as a result of more single-person and single-parent households and fewer two-parent families with children.
 Assuming that real incomes will remain more or less the same, smaller households mean there will be less demand for large-lot, single-family homes and more demand for smaller, less expensive housing.
 There also will be more demand for housing types that require minimal maintenance."

 In order to ensure a variety of housing choices, there are several important steps to complete.
-1. First and very important, is to complete an inventory of what housing is currently available and in what